Hey, I can DevOPS my Network too! – Vagrant Up (Part 3)

 not be it would then provision the missing node(s).

-Also if for some reason an error was to occur during vagrant up
+Also if for some reason an error was to occur during `vagrant up` and

-you spun up the remaining node(s) after running vagrant up
+you spun up the remaining node(s) after running `vagrant up` again you

 would want to ensure that Vagrant has performed the Ansible